lexicalscope/ape/README.md

 ##### Recursive calls may be reordered

-In the following testcase the order of the recursive calls is reversed.
+In the following test case the order of the recursive calls is reversed.
 APE uses an encoding of mutual summaries to allow it to search for equivalences between procedure calls, please see [Tim's Phd Thesis](docs/thesis_timwood_20161026.pdf) for further details.
-This testcase also shows how APE takes advantage of procedure specifications that are available.
+This test case also shows how APE takes advantage of procedure specifications that are available.
 Here the postcondition annotation `modifies {r}` is present and helps APE to prove that the procedures are equivalent.
 APE also checks that such annotations are correct.

 	VERSION 0